 <insert the measured results based on a filtered version of the packets observed, and this section provides the filter details (when present), and section reference>.

-<insert time distribution details, or how this is diff from the filter> is unspecified and Tf is to be interpreted as the Duration of the measurement interval.
+<insert time distribution details, or how this is diff from the filter>

 <list of run-time parameters, and any reference(s)>.